lowie2727/master-thesis-ansible/provisioning/files/docker-compose/jenkins/README.md

 - [agents](https://www.jenkins.io/doc/book/using/using-agents/)

-You can find the add credentials button at `Manage Jenkins > Credentials > System > Global credentials (unrestricted)`
+You can find the add credentials button at `Manage Jenkins > Credentials > System > Global credentials (unrestricted)`.
+The public and private key can be found in the `/home/your_username/appdata/jenkins` folder on your Jenkins server.

-When creating a node you can just follow the guide except for the host parameter.
-Just set the Host to `ssh-agent`.
+You can skip the agent1 creation because it should already by present in Jenkins but it doesn't always work.
+It's the same as in the guide except for the host parameter.
+The host parameter is set `ssh-agent` because of Docker networking.

+### First job

 Follow these [steps](https://www.jenkins.io/doc/book/using/using-agents/#delegating-the-first-job-to-agent1) to check if your setup is working.